5 Books You Must Read This Year

 “When we let go of our battles and open our heart to things as they are, then we come to rest in the present moment.
 Only in this moment can we discover that which is timeless.
 Only here can we find the love that we seek.
 Love in the past is simply memory, and love in the future is fantasy.”

-is a guidebook about living with compassion, presence, and spirituality.
+A Path with Heart is a guidebook about living with compassion, presence, and spirituality.
 This book made my list because it is so accessible.
 I love that Kornfield acknowledges just how challenging it can be to bring spiritual living into our hectic, modern day world, and I think this is a reason it has had such success – he uses everyday scenarios to convey his teachings learned from Buddhist discipline and mindfulness.
 He shows us how we can bring these practices into our modern day lives and shows us how we can apply them in little ways that will change our daily reality.
 I would even go as far to say that this book is a bible or a directory, because he touches on so many relevant issues – addiction, mental health, sexuality, relationships and compassion.
 You’ll want to take your time turning the pages of this one - it is an incredibly wise and gentle book, perfect for those of you willing to open your heart and learn.